Skip Ribbon Commands

 • be an Australian citizen

-• be able to get and maintain a minimum Baseline security clearance.
+• be able to get and maintain at least a baseline security clearance.

 What we're looking for in a graduate

 As a regulatory agency, we want graduates with analytical and communication skills.
 You must be able to work under pressure to tight deadlines.
-Our graduates ideally have a passion for the work of the CER, and a drive and desire to contribute to the CER’s goals.
+Ideally, our graduates have a passion for the work of the Clean Energy Regulator and a drive to contribute to our goals.

-We're looking for motivated graduates with a wide range of qualifications and experiences, including but not limited to:
+We're looking for motivated graduates with a wide range of qualifications and experiences.
+This includes, but is not limited to:

 Benefits for you

-• generous leave entitlements (paid annual and personal/carer’s leave, public holidays, and Christmas shutdown)
+• generous leave entitlements (paid annual and personal/carers leave, public holidays and end-of-year shutdown)

 • paid relocation to Canberra (including up to 4 weeks of temporary accommodation)

-• a full-time permanent APS4 role after you complete the graduate program.
+• a full-time permanent APS 4 role after you complete the program.

 Update your resume